Using an interdisciplinary approach, students are encouraged to examine a broad range of visual, cultural, and critical studies.

 Faculty: Faculty of Arts

-Courses in art history at Mount Allison range from an introduction to world art to more focused examinations of specific time periods, movements, and issues surrounding the visual arts.
+Courses in art history at Mount Allison range from an introduction to art and its contexts to more focused examinations of specific time periods, movements, and issues surrounding the visual arts.

 You will be able to explore: